 AP/PRE-AP FREQUENTLY ASKED QUESTIONS

 What is AP?Advanced Placement (AP) is a program sponsored by the College Board.
 Participating in the program gives students the opportunity to take college-level courses while still in high school.
 The best source for information on AP is the College Board website – www.collegeboard.com.

 AP courses teach students skills that can lead to success in college.
-Students will develop the writing skills, problem-solving techniques, and study habits that will prepare him/her for college academics.
-Plus, taking rigorous AP courses demonstrates a student’s maturity, willingness to push him/herself intellectually, and commitment to academic excellence, which can help him/her stand out in the college admissions process.
+Students will develop writing skills, problem-solving techniques, and study habits that will prepare them for college academics.
+Plus, taking rigorous AP courses demonstrates a student’s maturity, willingness to push them intellectually, and commitment to academic excellence, which can help him/her stand out in the college admissions process.